 What is 2D animation?

-2D animation is a process of generating movement within a two-dimensional framework.
+2D animation is the process of creating the movement of characters and other environmental objects within a vector-based two-dimensional framework.
 A 2D environment consists of creatures, characters, special effects, and backgrounds.
 2D animation is also known as traditional animation.

 Separate drawings are arranged in an appropriate sequence so as to create illusions that resemble movements.
 Around 24 frames are added in one second and notably, there can be 24 specific sketches in just one second of activity or may be just 2 sketches as well depending on the animation style.